Animation12Trade/MovieCinemaApp/README.md

 3. Use the search bar to search for movies by title.

-4. Click "Add Movie" to add a new movie to the database.
+4. Click (Add Movie) to add a new movie to the database.

 5. Scroll down "Discover Movies" to see a list of available movies.